jckpn/lboro-comp-vision-notes/Computer Vision.md

 ### Histogram Equalisation

 - Contrast stretching does not always give ideal results, as the histogram can still be skewed
-- Histogram equalisation is a more advanced technique that redistributes the intensity values to get a more ‘flat’ looking histogram
+- **Histogram equalisation** is a more advanced technique that redistributes the intensity values to get a more ‘flat’ looking histogram
+- We need to use the **cumulative histogram function**, $CDF$ to do this

 $$
 \begin{matrix}